EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 So, why would you choose Catalyst today?
 Catalyst has the stability which Mojo, at least at the beginning, lacked, while the back-compatibility is a priority for Catalyst.
-The other way to look at this is that Catalyst doesn't see much [development](https://metacpan.org/dist/Catalyst-Runtime/changes), but someone could see this as a feature.
+The other way to look at this is that Catalyst doesn’t see much [development](https://metacpan.org/dist/Catalyst-Runtime/changes), but someone could see this as a feature.

-Even if Catalyst predates all the hyper-modern features that Mojo has, it's still a modern framework, and a good one.
-I can't show you a self contained script (you need a tree of files), but I'd like to show you what makes it very nice and powerful:
+Even if Catalyst predates all the hyper-modern features that Mojo has, it’s still a modern framework, and a good one.
+I can’t show you a self contained script (you need a tree of files), but I’d like to show you what makes it very nice and powerful: